 We will follow the district recommended drill practice.
-We will do announced and unannounced drills.
-We will practice 5 fire drills and 5 lockdowns in a variety of times during the school day, and one tornado drill.
-Every other year we will also practice an evacuation.
+We will do announced and unannounced drills in a variety of times during the school day, as well as one tornado drill.

 Lunch and Movement

 Students are responsible for keeping their lunch table and area clean.
 They will be dismissed by the staff for movement outside when the entire table is clean.
 Dress for the weather.
-All students will go out to movement every day.
+All students will go out to movement every day unless otherwise announced.

 Whether it is coming and going to school daily or on a field trip or athletic bus, students are expected to follow the Minneapolis Public Schools Bus Policy: